ggez/ggez/examples/web/README.md

 # Running ggez examples in a browser

-Use build.mjs to compile every example to `wasm32-unknown-unknown`, run `wasm-bindgen`, and serve them in a simple gallery.
+Use build.mjs to compile examples to `wasm32-unknown-unknown`, run `wasm-bindgen`, and serve them in a gallery.

 ## One-time setup